amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ## Lab 3 - Scale the logistics platform with an ALB:

-The Run Task method you used in the last lab is good for testing, but we need to keep run the logistics platform as a long running process.
+The Run Task method you used in the last lab is good for testing, but we need to run the logistics platform as a long running process.
 In addition, it would be helpful to maintain capacity in case any of our EC2 instances were to have an issue (always design and plan for failure).

 In this lab, you will implement an Elastic Load Balancing [Appliction Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/) to front-end and distribute incoming orders to your running containers.
 The integration between ECS and ALB offers a feature called dynamic port mapping for containers, which allows you to run multiple copies of the same container with the same listening port on the same host...*say that 10 times fast*.
 The current task definition maps host port 5000 to container port 5000.
 This means you would only be able to run one instance of that task on a specific host.
 If the host port configuration in the task definition is set to 0, an ephemeral listening port is automatically assigned to the host and mapped to the container which still listens on 5000.
 If you then tried to run two of those tasks, there wouldn't be a port conflict on the host because each task runs on it's own ephemeral port.
 These hosts are grouped in a target group for the ALB to route traffic to.